racrac5/racrac5.github.io/README.md

 # Non-Work Stuff

 ### Personal Interests
-In my free time I enjoy to cooking, hiking, weight lifting, biohacking (think sleep rituals & meditation, not Blade Runner!) and traveling!
+In my free time I enjoy playing chess, cooking, hiking, basketball and traveling!

 ### Professional Interests
 I am attracted to solving difficult problems more than I am a specific industry.
 If you're working on something cool, please share it with me at 203-293-5530!
 That said, some topics I think about a lot include: